Axway/terraform-tutorial/06 - Servers Configuration - Part I/README.md

 ## Servers Configuration - Part I

 Check differences with previous lesson

+In variables.tf replace 1.1.1.1 with your public IP address

 Deploy update and notice how the bastion is automatically recreated : a user data config change triggers the recreation of the server